ignc-research/arena-rosnav/README.md

 # All-in-One Planner
-In this branch a drl planner called All-In-One Planner (AIO) is developed which chooses from a given list of local planners in each iteration.
-The goal is to combine the strengths of drl planners and classical planners like TEB / MPC.
+In this branch, a hybrid local planning approach named All-in-One planner is developed that aims to combine the strengths of traditional and learning-based planning methods.
+The All-in-One planner consists of a Deep-Reinforcement-Learning-based control switch that selects between different planners based on sensor data observations.
+Multiple state-of-the-art planners were integrated.

 ![](img/Qualy_AIO_s+d.gif)